microsoft/language-server-protocol/_specifications/specification-3-15.md

 #### <a href="#textDocument_codeLens" name="textDocument_codeLens" class="anchor">Code Lens Request (:leftwards_arrow_with_hook:)</a>

-The code lens request is sent from the client to the server to compute code lenses for a given text document.
+The CodeLens request is sent from the client to the server to compute CodeLens for a given text document.

 _Client Capability_:
 * property name (optional): `textDocument.codeLens`